alcoras/microFrontends/README.md

 #### Isolated
 Used for testing microfrontend alone but with connection to development backend/database
 #### Solo
-Used for writing initial view which does not require anything else in the environment
+Used for writing initial view which does not require anything else in the environment.
+In order for it to work after you get to Isolated stage, mock service should conditionally injected instead of real one.